Sicilian Anthems

 with wings clipped,

-awaken the ignavi
+awaken the unwary

 from their long torpor.

-the pride and the faith:
+Renew the pride and

 one fights, one believes,